-Blitum bonus-henricus is a patch-forming perennial which is capable of long persistence and appears not easily eradicated, so that its decline is perhaps more rapid than might be expected.
+Blitum bonus-henricus is a patch-forming perennial which is capable of long persistence and appears not easily eradicated, so that it may well have continued for some time in locations where originally a cottagers' potherb.
+But its decline in recent times, is perhaps more rapid than might be expected, even given that it is little-grown and so that the opportunities for recruitment are no longer there.
 Its frequent proximity to farm or other old buildings suggests that its status may often be no more than established from planting.
 Although broadly recorded in Great Britain, there is a gap in the extreme south east, particularly for Kent and Sussex and it has been claimed to be a cold winter archaeophyte, so this may perhaps impact on its Kent suitability.
 It responds to cultivation in Kent and, indeed self-seeds in the author's garden, but in an adjacent gravel path, rather than the plant border.